A Detailed Review of Pakistan’s Trademark Laws

 The Josh and Mak Team is available 24/7 to assist you with your trademark filing in Pakistan and any connected Legal Matters.

-Once this main defense has indeed been filed, usually following any decision on an application for interlocutory injunction, the court will set a date for the framing of the issues.
+Once this main defence has indeed been filed, usually following any decision on an application for interlocutory injunction, the court will set a date for the framing of the issues.
 Once framed, the plaintiff must first produce evidence through any witnesses and then the defendant as both parties must submit this evidence.
 Discovery is permissible and, as a rule, testimony is live.
 Expert witnesses are permitted although their evidence is limited to whatever matters they have their expertise in.
 Upon the completion of both the examination and the cross-examination of the witnesses from all parties the case is then set down for all final arguments and the judgment will be made on the main case.

 The Josh and Mak Team is available 24/7 to assist you with your trademark filing in Pakistan and any connected Legal Matters.